 Consult pool care professionals.

 Keeping your pool in pristine condition throughout the summer can be overwhelming.
-To minimize your workload and maximize the amount of time that you can spend simply enjoying your pool, !
+To minimize your workload and maximize the amount of time that you can spend simply enjoying your pool, contact the professionals at Aqua Pool & Patio!
 Our pool maintenance programs may be customized to provide as much or as little assistance as needed.
 We will keep your pool healthy and sparkling throughout swimming season, and can help close it in the fall.
 We also offer free water testing for area residents—just bring a sample of your pool water to our East Windsor location and we will let you know if any chemical adjustments are needed!
 Call us today at (860) 623-9886 to learn more about what we offer.